tho1/notes/Oracle.md

 ### ODBC clients setup
 * Oracle also provide a driver for Windows application. see https://docs.oracle.com/database/121/ADFNS/adfns_odbc.htm#ADFNS1118
+* There are steps to add ODBC driver and connect ODBC db (e.g. SQLServer) from SQLDeveloper.

 ### check the oracle database is up
 ```